piecedigital/p-cms/readme.md

 ### Install MongoDB

+Follow these steps to get MongoDB installed, set up database server authentication, and set up your CMS database connection credentials.

 1. Download and install [MongoDB](https://www.mongodb.com/download-center/community)
 1. Start MongoDB: `mongod`
 1. Connect to MongoDB server: `mongo`
 1. Switch to admin database: `use admin`
+1. Here's where you'll create the credentials used to connect to the database server when authentication is enabled.

-1. Create admin user (has access to every database on the server)
+   Create admin user (has access to every database on the server)

     ``` mongodb
       db.createUser(